Honours Programme Erasmus School of Social and Behavioural Sciences

 Young Erasmus Research Grant – ESSB Honour’s Programme

 The ESSB honour’s programme has started a research grant for its honour students.
 This small research grant (€500) will support one ESSB honour student each year.
 The aim of this grant is to support the student in presenting their work in an academic setting.
-Since all of the ESSB honour students perform a research internship as part of the programme, often ESSB honour students have the chance co-present their work with their academic supervisor at a conference.
+Since all of the ESSB honour students perform a research internship as part of the programme, often ESSB honour students have the chance to co-present their work with their academic supervisor at a conference.
 This grant can be used to cover travel and conference costs.

 In 2019, Lola Lautenschlaeger (Ba-Int-Psy) presented with prof.dr.
 Geske Dijkstra (DPAS) their research on “Gender equality and economic growth: results from a new Comprehensive Index of Gender Equality” at The International Association for Feminist Economics (IAFFE) conference “Solidarities and Challenges at the Intersection of Inequalities” in Glasgow Scotland.